SergeKazolk/SergeKazolk/README.md

  <div id="header" align="left">

 ## About me
-<h2 align="center">Political scientist with experience in:</h2>
+<h2 align="center">I’m a Political Scientist with diverse professional experience in:</h2>

-- Legislative analysis and stakeholder management in public institutions
+Legislative analysis and stakeholder management in public institutions

-- Political consulting
-- Political communication
+Political consulting and communication

-- Project management
+Project and team management

-- College professor
+Teaching as a college professor

+<br><h3>I also bring strong technical skills in:</h3></br>

-- Python
+Python

-- Data Analyst
+Data Analysis

-- Amateur video editing in DaVinci Resolve
+Amateur video editing with DaVinci Resolve

-I'm currently in the final part of my Data Analyst course at TripleTen BootCamp, eager to apply my new knowledge.
+Currently, I’m in the final stage of my Data Analyst BootCamp at TripleTen, where I’m eager to apply my new skills to real-world projects.

-I'm also a technology and gaming enthusiast (building personal computers) and a Linux fanatic.
-I currently use Ubuntu, Pop OS!, and Ubuntu Budgie.
+Beyond my professional journey, I’m a technology and gaming enthusiast, passionate about building personal computers and exploring the Linux ecosystem.
+I actively use Ubuntu, Pop!_OS, and Ubuntu Budgie in my daily workflow.

 ---
  <div id="header" align="left">

-<h2 aling="left">Contact</h2>
+<h2 aling="left">Contact me</h2>

 * :e-mail: sergiocasolco@gmail.com